alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 With all columns not nullable and column types matching what is defined for the "analytics" model; we assume reference data is exported from normalised tables in an RDBMS, and therefore is already integrity-checked and complete.

+### Validated Model (Bronze)
+The validated model will consist of one table to hold both valid and invalid events for further investigation.
+The determination of valid vs invalid records will be based on the "data quality validation" requirements.

+#### DBT Configuration
+- Materialized: incremental (to process only "new" data since last run, determined by load_at column)
+- Incremental strategy: append

+#### Tables

+- **raw_events_validated**
+As per raw_events, plus:
+  - validation_errors (VARCHAR[], not nullable) -- list of validation errors or empty list if none

 ### Cleansed Model (Silver)
-The cleansed model would consist of one table, to hold the result of cleaning and normalising "new" and valid event data.
+The cleansed model will consist of one table, to hold the result of cleaning and normalising "new" and valid event data.

 #### DBT Configuration
-- Materialized: table (intermediate state, incremental processing of "new" data, de-duplication)
+- Materialized: incremental (to process only "new" and valid data since last run, determined by load_at column and validation_errors column)
 - Incremental strategy: merge (for de-duplication)

 #### Tables